insight-platform/Savant/docs/source/getting_started/1_intro.rst

                 counter[car_color_attr.value] += 1

-This is how a typical Savant pipeline looks like.
-You may find other examples of pipelines in the `examples <https://github.com/insight-platform/Savant/tree/develop/samples>`_ directory.
+This is what a typical Savant pipeline looks like.
+Other examples of pipelines can be found in the `examples <https://github.com/insight-platform/Savant/tree/develop/samples>`_ directory.